MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 |86        |1310129  |RESOURCE_SEMAPHORE|40                 |NULL              |0                  |NULL              |1               |
 |86        |1310129  |RESOURCE_SEMAPHORE|40                 |NULL              |0                  |NULL              |2               |

-The sample output clearly illustrates how a query submitted by session_id = 60 successfully got the 9-MB memory grant it requested, but only 7 MB were required to successfully start query execution.
+The sample output clearly illustrates how a query submitted by `session_id` = 60 successfully got the 9-MB memory grant it requested, but only 7 MB were required to successfully start query execution.
 In the end, the query used only 1 MB of the 9 MB it received from the server.
-The output also shows that sessions 75 and 86 are waiting for memory grants, thus the `RESOURCE_SEMAPHORE` wait_type.
+The output also shows that sessions 75 and 86 are waiting for memory grants, thus the `RESOURCE_SEMAPHORE` `wait_type`.
 Their wait time has been over 1,300 seconds (21 minutes), and their `granted_memory_mb` is `NULL`.

 This diagnostic query is a sample, so feel free to modify it in any way that fits your needs.
 A version of this query is also used in diagnostic tools that Microsoft SQL Server support uses.